dergigi/dergigi.github.io/bitcoin/resources.md

 - [POV Crypto][pov] by David Hoffman and Christian Keroles
 - [Bottomshelf Bitcoin][bsb] by Josh Humphrey

-### Podcast episodes
+#### Selected Podcast Episodes

 Some "evergreen" episodes were recorded in the last couple of years.
 Again, this is a personal selection so it is biased towards certain guests and topics.

+{% include sodes.html %}

+I am still in the process of going through the archives, so this list will probably grow over time.
 If there is an episode missing that you consider to be one of the best, feel free to [reach out to me][contact] and shill me said episode.

-{% include sodes.html %}

-I am still in the process of going through the archives, so this list will probably be extended (and split up) soon.
-Again, you can help by shilling me your favorite episode.

 ---

+### Further Resources

-### Wikis and Guides
+#### Wikis and Guides

 There are many great articles written by contributors of the *Bitcoin Wiki*.
 If you want to know more about a specific topic, the Bitcoin Wiki is a great